GP remarked: "Your definition of 'laws' is: Identical parts or waves in identical circumstances always result in identical structures."

 "But humanly understandable," he interjected.

-Another advantage of the attitude that everything had to be done as it happened is the tolerance that springs from the sentence and has a positive effect on the relationship of the midpoints in oneself and the coexistence with other people.
+Another advantage of the attitude that everything had to happen as it was is the tolerance that comes from the sentence and can have a positive effect on yourself and living together with other people.

 One more word about the punishments that people pronounce against others: A deed is usually judged by the degree to which one was hurt in one's feelings.
 These feelings, it is demanded, should also be compensated by the judges by punishment. "